Cardiologists Sound the Alarm: The Health Crisis and the Urgent Need for Better Working Conditions

 2023-11-01 22:32:00

 Representatives of six cardiology medical societies that were part of yesterday’s meeting with national government officials to seek solutions to the lack of supplies that affect clinical practice, today described the meeting as “productive.”
-However, doctors also expressed to Executive officials their concern about other critical issues, such as low fees, the consequent drain of talent, and the deterioration in the quality of health services, both public and private.
+However, doctors also expressed to Executive officials their concern regarding other critical issues, such as low fees, the consequent drain of talent, and the deterioration in the quality of health services, both public and private.
 ‘Medical work was always the adjustment variable in this conflict of interests,’ they stated in a statement.”

 Yesterday’s meeting was led by the Secretary of Commerce of the Nation, Matías Tombolini, together with authorities from the Ministry of Health, in addition to the entities of cardiologists providing health care and chambers of medical supplies suppliers.
 “There, a joint working group was established to establish priorities and direct different situations that affect the sector,” indicated the cardiology scientific societies in a statement issued today.

 These shortages became a serious problem several weeks ago that is affecting various specialties.
-Voices have been added in recent days to warn about the depth of the crisis that hospitals, clinics, sanatoriums and diagnostic and treatment centers are going through due to the shortage of basic materials for practices that range from the most complex to the most simple.
+Voices have been added in recent days to warn regarding the depth of the crisis that hospitals, clinics, sanatoriums and diagnostic and treatment centers are going through due to the shortage of basic materials for practices that range from the most complex to the most simple.

 This serious situation is impacting the vast majority of health sectors, such as gastroenterology, dentistry, ophthalmology and even tomography and other diagnostic areas.
 Yes, it is true that the first blows were felt by cardiology, which today is one of the most affected, which is deepened taking into account the number of people who must undergo, for example, angioplasties and stent placement.